 DataNucleus will support arrays persisted via a foreign-key in the element table.
 This is only applicable when the array is of a persistable type.
 Let's take the same example above.
-So we have
+So we have and the metadata is

 '''

 public class Account

 {

 ...

 Permission[] permissions;

 }

 public class Permission

 {

 ...

 }

 '''